That Should Be A Movie: The Battle of Chipyong-ni, Part III

 My unique approach would be following the besieged forces at Chipyong-ni and the infantry and tanks coming to relieve them while portraying every act of valor during the battle that resulted in a medal, star, cross or ribbon

 A set piece would be when Treacy’s men, the men of the 3rd Battalion, 5th Cavalry, are ordered to ride on top of tanks as they speed down a highway lined with ridges crawling with the enemy to rescue the besieged Americans at Chipyong-ni.
-Whenever the tanks are forced to stop, the infantry will jump off, clear the way free of enemy soldiers, then jump back on as the tanks continue.
+Whenever the tanks are forced to stop, the infantry will jump off, clear the way free of enemy soldiers, and then jump back on as the tanks continue.
 Due to animosity from his commanding officer, Treacy is ordered to remain behind.
-But he sees a disaster in the making, so he hitches a ride on a truck driven by South Korean soldiers.
+But seeing a disaster in the making, he hitches a ride on a truck driven by South Korean soldiers.
 The race to Chipyong-ni is a hellish ride for the 3rd Battalion.
-A slugfest ensues as Chinese troops us captured US weapons and the Americans turned the rice paddies from which the red soldiers fire into funeral pyres.
+A slugfest ensues as Chinese troops use captured US weapons and the Americans turn the rice paddies from which the red soldiers fire into funeral pyres.
 Every time the tanks are stopped by the interlocking fire of the Chinese machine guns and rocket launchers on the high ground at bends and cuts in the road, the infantry are forced to dismount and eliminate the enemy.
 The Chinese approach the tanks with pole charges and blocks of TNT, but the fire from the tanks and infantry cut them down.
 Many of the infantry are left behind as the tanks zip off toward Chipyong-ni.
-Soldiers are shot by the enemy as they climb back onto the tanks or are accidentally knocked off by the turning gun turrets or blown off by concussions when the barrels are fired.
+Soldiers are shot by the enemy as they climb back onto the tanks or are accidentally knocked off by the turning gun turrets or are blown off by concussions when the barrels are fired.
 The column is passing a road cut just to the south of Chipyong-ni when the Chinese start exploding pole charges near the tanks.
 One tank is hit by a bazooka, killing everyone inside except the driver who despite being seriously injured guns the tank through the cut so the column will not be bottled up.
 Soon after the column became visible to all in the Chipyong-ni valley.
 The U.N. forces cheer as the French troops run and kiss the tanks.
 The Communists broke and run for the hills, abandoning their dead, wounded, and weapons and ignoring the orders of the political commissars.
 For the 3rd Battalion, it has been at a great cost.
 One hundred men have been left along the highway.
 One of them is Treacy who was last seen helping a wounded soldier despite his own flesh wound near the mouth.
 He dies in a POW camp and is never given the Medal of Honor his men believe he deserves

 Target audiences would be military personnel and their families, military veterans and their families, Korean War veterans and their families, South Koreans, Korean Americans, fans of Top: Gun Maverick, video gamers, history buffs and men and women (teens to 60s)